-Both these kinds of results lead to what you really want: satisfied customers, more conversions, and higher revenue from search.
+The end result?
+Satisfied customers, more conversions, and higher revenue from search.

 Interface and Visual Design

-It ensures that a customer can search for what they need when they don’t find what they’re looking for through browsing.
-It’s also a fail-safe for customers to find their way out if they get lost in the website.
+It ensures that a customer can search for what they need when they don’t find what they’re looking for via browsing.
+It’s also a fail-safe for customers to find their way out if they get lost in your website.

 Don’t worry too much about matching the rest of the fonts on your site.
-They are designed to be for the site’s content.
+They’re designed to be for the site’s content.
 It’s ok for your search bar to have a more standard look and feel.

 Make sure your search bar is wide enough for most of your user’s queries.
 It feels clunky to type in a search and not be able to see your entire query.
 Look through your search logs and size your search bar so that 95% of your users’ queries fit into it.